The Coronavirus Effect: The Future for Ski Resorts with Covid-19 Restrictions this winter 2020-2021

 Meanwhile, over in China, there must be a huge sigh of relief that, phew, the Winter Olympics in Beijing are not until February, 2022, giving the country a chance to recover global goodwill let alone its economy.

-"Those hopes have been largely wiped out for this year by the coronavirus outbreak.
-Short-term ski industry losses amid the coronavirus outbreak could exceed eight billion yuan, or $1.1 billion, government-published China Daily said..
+'Those hopes have been largely wiped out for this year by the coronavirus outbreak.
+Short-term ski industry losses amid the coronavirus outbreak could exceed eight billion yuan, or $1.1 billion, government-published according to China Daily.